elerel/ms3-kiwi-lingo/README.md

 ### Code Snippets

-- Thumbs Up/Thumbs Down Feature: having done some research using W3 Resource as mentioned below, I also studied fellow student, Karen Yuen's Likes and Dislikes function in her MS3 project, Laugh Out Loud.
+- Thumbs Up/Thumbs Down Feature: having done some research using W3 Resource as mentioned below, I also studied fellow student, [Karen Yuen's Likes and Dislikes function](https://github.com/karzuin/jokes_library_MS3/blob/master/templates/jokes.html) in her MS3 project, Laugh Out Loud.

 - EmailJS- Contact Us Page:
   - The Code Institute's EmailJS module was used as a resource for setting up the contact page and ensuring emails were sent/received successfully.

 - Delete Confirmation Modals:
   - Thanks to Ed_B and other fellow students through the support channel, received help in setting up the delete confirmation modals ("to make sure that each delete button has a unique url / data-target pointing to the corresponding unique modal id.
 This can be done using either the item's _id or via {{ loop.index }}")thus adapted and used mainly in the Glossary Page and Profile Page of the project.

+- Error Handling:
+  - Thanks to Ed_B_lead and Eventyret_mentor through Slack for this one on error handling; for assistance and code snippets used the 404.html and 500.html pages.
+The code snippet is taken from #data-centric-dev Slack Channel.

 - The Task Manager Mini Project proved to be the main source were code snippets were taken from and modified- it was the primary source for setting up Kiwi Lingo.